 About The Position:

 - This is a fully remote position – our team no longer maintains a central office.
-You can be located anywhere, however, we need a candidate with like-native English skillset, and decent overlap with US workday hours.
+You can be located anywhere, however, we need a candidate with like-native English skillset and decent overlap with Seattle work hours.

 - Salary/Rate depends on experience.
-In the application please let us know your salary requirements depending on whether you prefer a full-time role versus a 10-to-20-hours-per-week contract engagement.
+In the application please let us know your salary requirements depending on whether you prefer a full-time role versus a part-time role (~20 hours per week).

 - Flexible work environment & great work/life balance.
 We’d rather you commit to production on Monday than on a Friday.
 We don’t want to pull overnighters, either.

 - Please use the word spaceship somewhere in your application form so we can filter out applicants with poor attention to detail.

 To apply, please complete our application form below and tell us why you’re a good fit to lead development for an early to midstage SaaS app.